High-Sensitivity Optical Detection of Electron-Nuclear Spin Clusters in Diamond: C NMR

 \subsection{Coupled pairs of $^{13}$C spins}

-Individual nitrogen-vacancy (NV) centers can act as efficient mediators for coupling nearby nuclear spins, offering a more effective mechanism than direct nuclear–nuclear interactions.
+{Individual nitrogen-vacancy (NV) centers can act as efficient mediators for coupling nearby nuclear spins, offering a more effective mechanism than direct nuclear–nuclear interactions, as the electronic spin of the NV provides both a stronger magnetic interaction and a controllable interface that enables coherent, long-range coupling between otherwise weakly interacting nuclear degrees of freedom}.
 Figure \ref{pairs}-a) illustrates how the NV center facilitates the interaction between $^{13}$C pairs.
-This picture can be naturally extended to larger clusters of nuclei, where the NV center mediates complex multi-spin interactions with potential applications in quantum information processing and quantum metrology \cite{Taminiau1, Bradley, Shi, Herb}.
+This picture can be naturally extended to larger clusters of nuclei, where the NV center mediates complex multi-spin interactions with potential applications in quantum information processing and quantum metrology \cite{Taminiau1, Bradley, Shi, Herb}. {Such coupled spins are expected to exhibit eigenfrequencies distinct from those of uncoupled nuclei \cite{Taminiau1, Bradley} and allow access to first-order magnetic field insensitive transitions \cite{Bartling}}.

-Such coupled spins are expected to exhibit eigenfrequencies distinct from those of uncoupled nuclei.
 Predictions about the frequencies of the transition of coupled pairs can be performed by diagonalizing numerically the Hamiltonian: